DamonSadraie/Eulerian-Path-Finder/patch2/ReadMe.txt

-A Gif maker tool has been added that visualizes the calculated path.
+A Gif maker tool has been added that makes a gif, visualizing the calculated path.

 Warning:
 whether user runs the exe file or runs the script, the running directory should be empty.